Timalexanderandersson/Get-More-Sleep-Website/README.md

 ### navigation
 ![alt text](assets/readme-pics/navigation.png)
-- Navigation to homepage, Tips and contact.
+- Navigation to homepage, Tips and contact. they have the center position.
 - homepage is all the relevant about the webpage.
-- tips for all the hacks for sleep
+- tips for all the hacks for sleep.
-- contact for questions about tips or website
+- contact for questions about tips or website.
 - clearly understand what each of the links navigate to.

 ### Hard time to fall asleep? part
 ![alt text](assets/readme-pics/main.png)

-- trying to solve a problem for people with sleeping problems.
+- This is the information part of the first page of the website.
-- telling information about hacks people may not know.
+- telling information about hacks they may not know to get users to go to the tips site.
 - and the box include a link to the tips site.
+- background color #f1f8f8.

 ### Tips part